-The Young Victorian Theatre Company originated as the Gilman Summer Theater in July 1971.
-A group of Gilman School students staged a production of Gilbert & Sullivan's Iolanthe — and thereby launched a beloved, decades-long fixture of Baltimore's arts community.
+The Young Victorian Theatre Company began as the Gilman Summer Theater in July 1971.
+That was when a modest group of Gilman School students staged a production of Gilbert & Sullivan's Iolanthe — thereby and unknowingly — introducing an acclaimed and decades-long fixture to Baltimore's arts community.

-While still sponsored by Gilman School, the company was growing and attracting a higher level of talent.
-In 1978, Brian S. Goodman became the new General Manager.
-To reflect the group's growth beyond a high school theatre, the name was changed to the Young Victorian Theatre Company.
-Our inaugural show that year was a 100th anniversary production of HMS Pinafore.
+By 1978, the company was growing in size while attracting larger audiences and higher levels of talent.
+To lead the company into its next stage of growth, Brian S. Goodman was named General Manager.
+To reflect the group's growth beyond a high school theatre, one of his earliest acts was to change its name to the Young Victorian Theatre Company.
+The inaugural show that year was a 100th anniversary production of HMS Pinafore.

 Young Vic's profile quickly ascended in the 1980s.
-We were invited to perform at Pier Six Pavilion in 1983 where audiences were treated to a spirited HMS Pinafore.
-And we hired Edward Polochick of the Baltimore Symphony Orchestra in 1984 as our first Musical Director and Conductor.
+We were invited to perform at the Pier Six Concert Pavilion in Baltimore's renowned Inner Harbor in 1983 where audiences were treated to a spirited HMS Pinafore.
+And we hired the Baltimore Symphony Orchestra's Edward Polochick in 1984 to be our first Musical Director and Conductor.

 Then in 1989, Young Vic began a new era.
 After 17 years of Gilman School's generous sponsorship, we spun off to become a fully independent nonprofit organization.
-And the company relocated to a new home in the recently-built Centennial Hall at Bryn Mawr School.
+The company relocated to a new home in Centennial Hall at Bryn Mawr School.
 Here, Young Vic continued to garner widespread praise from audiences and critics alike.

 In the late 1990s, the company looked ahead to its future and undertook a significant capital campaign for a permanent endowment at the Baltimore Community Foundation.
-And when we celebrated our 30th anniversary in 2000, Young Vic had a fiscal foundation to continue its long-term run.
+And when we celebrated our 30th anniversary in 2000, Young Vic had a stable fiscal foundation to continue on a long-term run.

-By 2006 Young Vic was attracting season sponsors and the quality of the shows continued to improve as new technology and resources enhanced our ability to stage professional-level theatrical productions.
+By 2006 the quality of the shows continued to improve dramatically as new technology and resources allowed us to stage professional-level theatrical productions.
 But our focus on attracting the best young talent continued, with many gifted vocalists and instrumentalists arriving from local institutions, such as Peabody Institute and Towson University.
 In addition, our cast and orchestra has included performers from across the country – and even around the globe.

-In 2010, Young Vic celebrated our 40th anniversary with a return to its very first production in 1971, Iolanthe.
-At the end of 2012, the theatre departed Bryn Mawr and we began a highly successful partnership with Roland Park Country School.
+In 2010, Young Vic celebrated its 40th anniversary with a return to our very first production in 1971, Iolanthe.
+At the end of 2012, the theatre departed Bryn Mawr and began a highly successful partnership with Roland Park Country School.
 So in over 40 years, the company occupied three locations all within a half-mile radius!

 Use PayPal, no account required